jacob-8/poly-tutor/README.md

 ## Roadmap

+- Kitbook
+- All tests running in CI
 - Add initial features to homepage
 - Identify whether user is learning English or Mandarin, store in user metadata
 - Save user known words